X0X0X00/CaptchaArena/README.md

   models, or between the same model on two different days.
 - **Screenshot in, mouse out.** The agent's whole observation is a screenshot, and its whole action space is five tools — `screenshot`, `click`, `drag`, `type_text` and `hold`.
-There is no `done`: submitting ends the episode.
+Submitting ends the episode.
 It is given no puzzle metadata, no DOM, and no benchmark API.
 - **Graded by the page.** Correctness comes from `/api/check_answer`, the same endpoint a human clicking Submit goes through.
 There is no separate offline scorer to drift from.